Auto Invalidate

 });

-Match invalidating source by regexp of method name
+Match invalidation source by method name regular expression

-If the method instance name is not fixed, you can specify a regular expression in hitSource to match the method name, and the target cache will be automatically cleared when the matched method instance succeeds in the request.
+If the method instance name is not fixed, you can specify a regular expression in hitSource to match the method name.
+When the matched method instance is requested successfully, the target cache will be automatically cleared.

 const methodSubmitTodo = data =>